MichielCottaar/cifti/README.md

 arr, (axis1, axis2, ...) = cifti.read('test_file.nii')
 ```
 If the file is not zipped (default for CIFTI) `arr` will be a memory-mapped array, so it should be fast even for a dense connectome.
 If the CIFTI file is zipped the full data will be loaded into memory, which might take a long time.
+In that case the `get_axes` function can be used to extract the axes from the header without reading the data.